spadger/simple-config/README.md

 }
 ```

-In order to hook up the binding strategy, creatw a new binding attribte that inherits BaseBindingAttribute
+In order to hook up the binding strategy, create a new binding attribte that inherits BaseBindingAttribute

 ```C#
 [AttributeUsage(AttributeTargets.Property, AllowMultiple = false, Inherited = false)]